 Tree Removal Steps for Before, During, & After

 Removal of a dead or dying tree is always best left to a professional tree removal service, especially when the tree is large and close to your home or business.
 The following tree removal process may seem simple enough; however, it could pose a significant risk to those involved without the right equipment and knowledge.
-No matter who is removing the tree, it is essential to be aware of all steps involved.
+No matter who is removing the tree, it is essential to know all steps involved.

-3. Pick an escape route, or two.
+3. Pick an escape route or two.
 If the tree begins to fall out of control, you will want a clear path to run in the other direction.
-Notice what other areas around the tree are free of obstacles and be prepared for anything.
+Notice what other areas around the tree are free of obstacles, and be prepared for anything.

 4. Gather the right equipment.
 Depending on the tree’s size, you may be able to cut it down with a handsaw.
 Larger trees with a trunk diameter of a foot or more require more power from a chainsaw.

 7. Move out of the way.
-Go ahead and yell “Timber” to alert others the tree is about to fall.
+Go ahead and yell “Timber” to alert others that the tree is about to fall.